alexanderthegreat96/div2-tracker-gg-bot/Readme.md

 # Division2 Player Stats BOT
 Host it yourself

-Uses tracker.gg public Division2 API to grab data
+Uses tracker.gg to pull data
 -
  - ``
-Run pip3 install -r requirements.txt
+Run pip install -r requirements.txt
 ``

  - ``
-Edit main.py and replace {trackergg_api_key} and {botToken} with your credentials ``
+edit config.json
+``

- - ``python3 main.py``
+ - ``python3 main.py / start.bat``
+ - ``if you wish to deploy on linux, you will need the linux chrome drivers``